zu169/zu169/README.md

 </p>

 I go by Zu, I'm a 2nd year undergrad at Aberystwyth Uni.
 I'm a passionate programmer, I love watching fireship and techwithtim videos.
 My favourite part of all my programming projects is the planning and organizing.
-Of course after successfully debugging my code I get a huge serotonin boost but I get very excited and motivated when I see my ideas and pseudocode organised in notion or the readme file.

 I'm ***currently working*** on a mobile app.
 <p align="left">